 Balance of Trade in Ukraine averaged -564.41 USD Million from 2001 until 2023, reaching an all time high of 880.70 USD Million in March of 2022 and a record low of -2590.60 USD Million in December of 2022.
 This page provides the latest reported value for - Ukraine Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Ukraine Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Balance of Trade in Ukraine is expected to be -500.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Ukraine to stand at -970.00 in 12 months time.
-In the long-term, the Ukraine Balance of Trade is projected to trend around -830.00 USD Million in 2020, according to our econometric models.
+Balance of Trade in Ukraine is expected to be -1145.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Ukraine Balance of Trade is projected to trend around -500.00 USD Million in 2024, according to our econometric models.